salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 So the problem we are solving is not the existence of repetition.
 The problem we are solving is confusion.
 When the same business rule appears in several places, the team needs to know which definition is correct, who owns it, and which other places are merely expressing that definition for local reasons.

 That is what ownership means in this context.
-It does not mean every other part of the system becomes ignorant.
-It means the system knows which definition wins when two parts disagree.
+It means the system knows which definition wins when two parts of the system disagree on it.

 If the React component treats something as approved, but the backend rejects it, the team should know which side carries authority.
 If the report counts something as approved, but the core workflow excludes it, the team should know which interpretation is wrong.
 Without that clarity, every copy of the rule becomes a possible truth, and the application starts behaving like a small country with five governments.